kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

         1. https://www.lifehacker.com.au/2015/05/this-tweak-lets-you-browse-pinterest-without-signing-up/
         1. Install plugin `Tampermonkey` from https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo/related
         1. Install script `Pinterest without registration` from https://greasyfork.org/en/scripts/6325-pinterest-without-registration
+    - (https://chrome.google.com/webstore/detail/image-transparency/ihnkmjaflangdaififmekbjicpafmdek/related)[Image Transparency - configurable background color for images with transparent background]
+        - by default black, but text is also by default black so I don't see usually any text
+        - Configuraion for white background: background color: 255, 254, 254; main color: 255, 255, 255; size = 1
+        - background color 255, 255, 255 or even 255, 255, 254 in Chromium reverts back the default black color for transparent background images

 * firefox
     - in the upper right corner click on a hamburger icon with a label `Open menu`